neaeraconsulting/j2735-ffm-java/README.md

 ### Native library

 A native, dynamic library, `libasnapplication.so`, is generated from asn1c generated C code.
-The library is included in the `j2735-2024-ffm-lib/c-lib` directory.
+The library is included in the `/c-lib` directory.

-The `Dockerfile` installs the native library in the `/usr/lib` directory of the runtime image, which makes it generally available to applications running on that image.
+The `Dockerfile-build` installs the native library on runtime image, which makes it generally available to applications running on that image.

 ### Java library